S&P downgrades hit bank funding, counterparty cost

-LONDON Banks face a double hit to costs and revenues from a spate of credit rating downgrades, another burden for a sector already struggling because of the European Union's failure to deal decisively with its financial crisis.
+LONDON Banks face a double hit to costs and revenues from a spate of credit rating downgrades, another burden for a sector already struggling because of Europe's failure to deal decisively with its financial crisis.

-Standard & Poor's cut its ratings on 15 big banks such as Bank of America Corp (BAC.N) and Morgan Stanley (MS.N) on Tuesday, as it seeks to give more insight into its methods and repair its reputation after the credit crisis.
+Standard & Poor's on Tuesday cut its ratings on 15 big banks such as Bank of America Corp (BAC.N) and Morgan Stanley (MS.N), as it seeks to give more insight into its methods and repair its reputation after the credit crisis.

 Interbank markets have largely frozen up as commercial banks grow increasingly wary of lending to one another.
 They rely on the European Central Bank for most of their short-term funding.